-Still, the industry legend saw something special in the tween vocalist, what with his James Brown-esque moves and soulful performance of Smokey Robinson's "Who's Lovin You," and decided to give the Jackson Five a record deal.
+Still, the industry legend saw something special in the young vocalist, what with his James Brown-esque moves and soulful performance of Smokey Robinson's "Who's Lovin' You," and decided to give the Jackson Five a record deal.

 As it turns out, this strategy was genius.
-In 1970, the group's first four singles ("I Want You Back," "ABC," "The Love You Save" and "I'll Be There") peaked at No. 1 on the charts.
-By the summer and fall, they were headlining arenas; a year later, they had a Saturday morning cartoon, TV specials and merchandise galore.
+In 1970 the group's first four singles ("I Want You Back," "ABC," "The Love You Save" and "I'll Be There") peaked at Number 1 on the charts.
+By the summer they were headlining arenas; a year later, they had a Saturday morning cartoon, TV specials and merchandise galore.

-The Jackson 5's true lucky break happened the following year, however, thanks to a string of shows at Chicago's Regal Theater opening for Bobby Taylor.
+However, the Jackson 5's true lucky break happened the following year, thanks to a string of shows at Chicago's Regal Theater opening for Bobby Taylor.
 The Motown-associated musician was duly impressed by the young band, and connected the dots to send the troupe to Detroit for the deal-making label audition.

 Natural talent and Michael Jackson's preternatural charisma certainly had something to do with the Jackson 5's immediate appeal.
 However, the group also studied contemporary soul, funk and R&B greats—Sam & Dave, Jackie Wilson, Marvin Gaye, Etta James, Sly & The Family Stone—and were indebted to the vocal group stylings of early rock & rollers Frankie Lymon and the Teenagers.
 These nods to tradition kept the Jackson 5's music from sounding like a novelty and gave the band credibility.

-Motown also made sure the band were constantly releasing albums: By the end of 1973, the group had released 10 LPs, including two live records and a holiday collection.
+Motown also made sure the band were constantly releasing albums: by the end of 1973, the group had released ten LPs, including two live records and a holiday collection.
 Both Jermaine and Michael Jackson also released solo work.

-As the decade progressed, the Jackson 5's sound reflected current trends and the brothers' move toward adulthood: Funk, disco and more mature lyrical content became a part of their music, in particular on 1973's sizzling "Get It Together" and 1974's moving-and-grooving "Dancing Machine."
+As the decade progressed, the Jackson 5's sound reflected current trends and the brothers' move toward adulthood: funk, disco and more mature lyrical content became a part of their music, especially on 1973's sizzling "Get It Together" and 1974's moving-and-grooving "Dancing Machine."
 Still, the group's popularity waned, and the Jackson 5 (sans Jermaine) left Motown for a deal with Epic Records.

-Now recording as the Jacksons for legal reasons, the group added youngest brother Randy and teamed up with legendary producers Gamble and Huff for 1976 The Jacksons and 1977's Goin' Places.
-The partnership (and a pronounced Philadelphia soul vibe) revitalized and emboldened the group: They self-produced and largely wrote the songs on their next two LPs, 1978's Destiny and 1980's Triumph, which were both commercial successes.
+Now recording as the Jacksons for legal reasons, the group added youngest brother Randy and teamed up with legendary producers Gamble and Huff for 1976's The Jacksons and 1977's Goin' Places.
+The partnership (and a pronounced Philadelphia soul vibe) revitalized and emboldened the group: they self-produced and largely wrote the songs on their next two LPs, 1978's Destiny and 1980's Triumph, both commercial successes.